-Contested cases can be contested for a number of reasons.
-First, you and your spouse may disagree on the grounds for the divorce may not be agreed.
-Fault-based grounds for divorce in Virginia include cruelty, desertion/abandonment, adultery, or a felony conviction that results in incarceration of at least one year.
+A divorce can be contested for a number of reasons.
+First, you and your spouse may disagree on the grounds for divorce.
+Grounds for divorce in Virginia Beach include cruelty, desertion/abandonment, adultery, or a felony conviction that results in incarceration of at least one year.
 The qualifications for each are as follows.

-Next, even if the grounds for the divorce are not contested, any number of issues may be disputed between the parties, requiring a contested hearing.
-Among the issues are financial division of both assets and debts, custody and visitation of minor children, and child support and spousal support/alimony issues.
+Even if the grounds for the divorce are not contested, any number of issues may be disputed between the parties, requiring a contested hearing.
+Among the potential disputes are the financial division of assets and debts, custody and visitation of minor children, and child support and spousal support/alimony issues.

 A contested case is initiated by filing a Complaint for Divorce and serving the complaint to the other side.
 Once your complaint is served, the other side will have an opportunity to file an answer and a counter complaint for divorce..
-In some cases, an initial temporary motion called a pendente lite motion may be necessary to get a temporary ruling in place while the parties wait for trial.
+In some cases, an initial temporary motion, called a pendente lite motion, may be necessary to get a temporary ruling in place while the parties wait for trial.

 During a contested case, the parties can engage in discovery, which is the process of requesting and exchanging financial documents and other requests regarding the evidence to be presented at trial.
 Both parties are entitled to a disclosure from one another regarding their finances and any other evidence they intend to introduce to the court.

 Child custody is always awarded based on what the judge feels is in the best interests of the child.
 The judge will consider many factors when deciding where the child will live and how the children should be parented.
 These include, but may not be limited to, the child’s relationship with each parent, the parents’ mental health, the role each parent has played in raising the child to this point, and, if the child is old and mature enough, the child’s own wishes.